heft-lang/hefty-equations/writeup/jfp/response/reviews.md

 Below we include inline responses to the comments and questions raised by the reviewers.

+We also provide a changelist that summarizes how we revised the paper.

 # Changelist

 - Expositional improvements to the introduction, based on the helpful